 A candidate eventually bites on the job post, and the next step is to qualify them.
 Calling references and verifying the candidate’s skills and certifications can be a lengthy process depending on how often you end up playing phone tag.

 With the Faber platform, Estimators have the power to create a request for verified and qualified workers at the drop of a hat.
-Each Faber Worker is verified by our in-house team, and the skills and certifications are vouched for by their references.
+Each Worker on Faber is verified by our in-house team, and the skills and certifications are vouched for by their references.

 Hiring managers spend less time chasing references or doing background checks.
 Estimators don’t have to do any of that, but time is equally as valuable as money.
 When peak season starts rolling around, expediting this part of the recruitment process is worth its weight in gold.